-The Director of OVW, upon a finding that there (1) has been substantial failure by the recipient (or any subrecipient ("subgrantee") at any tier) to comply with applicable laws, regulations, and/or the terms and conditions of the award or relevant solicitation, (2) has been failure by the recipient to make satisfactory progress toward the goals, objectives, or strategies set forth in the application, or (3) have been project changes proposed or implemented by the recipient to the extent that, if originally submitted, the application would not have been selected for funding, will terminate or suspend until the Director of OVW, is satisfied that there is no longer such failure or changes, all or part of the award, in accordance with the provisions of 28 C.F.R.
+The Director of OVW, upon a finding that there (1) has been substantial failure by the subgrantee at any tier to comply with applicable laws, regulations, and/or the terms and conditions of the award or relevant solicitation, (2) has been failure by the subgrantee to make satisfactory progress toward the goals, objectives, or strategies set forth in the application, or (3) have been project changes proposed or implemented by the subgrantee to the extent that, if originally submitted, the application would not have been selected for funding, will terminate or suspend until the Director of OVW, is satisfied that there is no longer such failure or changes, all or part of the award, in accordance with the provisions of 28 C.F.R.
 Part 18, as applicable mutatis mutandis.
 The federal regulation providing uniform rules for termination of grants and cooperative agreements is 2 C.F.R.
 200.340.

-32. Subrecipient program income
+32. Project/Program income

 Program income, as defined by 2 C.F.R.
-200.80, means gross income earned by a nonfederal entity that is directly generated by a supported activity or earned as a result of the federal award during the period of performance.
+200.80, means gross income earned by a non-federal entity that is directly generated by a supported activity or earned as a result of the federal award during the period of performance.
+Any funds generated as a direct result of DCJS grant funded projects are deemed project income.
 Without prior approval, program income must be deducted from total allowable costs to determine the net allowable costs.
 In order to add program income to a subaward, subgrantees must seek approval from DCJS prior to generating any program income.
 Any program income added to a subaward must be used to support activities that were approved in the budget and follow the conditions of the subaward agreement.
 Any program income approved by DCJS must be reported by the subgrantee to DCJS so that it is reported on the quarterly Federal Financial Report (SF-425) in accordance with the addition alternative.
 If the program income amount changes (increases or decreases) during the project period, DCJS must provide approval by the end of the project period.
-Failure to comply with these requirements may result in audit findings for both the recipient and the subgrantee.
+Failure to comply with these requirements may result in audit findings for the subgrantee.